icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/generic-machine.md

 `UseDNS no`

 # _Optional_ - how to fix the \"nobody:nobody\" NFS mount issue

+!!! note
+    This skip is valid only for machines were you mount a NFS repository, so you must skip it in case of [iCub Console Server](icub-server-laptop.md) or [iCub Dedicated Server](icub-server-from-scratch.md)

 If the NFS mounts shows NOBODY as UID and GUID, this mean that the client and the server are not in the same domain, check the file